FE403 Bachelor Thesis in Renewable Energy

 The thesis can be themed towards renewable energy, natural sciences or a planning perspective.
-The thesis will be chosen together with the supervisor and will usually relate to fields within the departments expertise and capasity.
+The thesis will be chosen together with the supervisor and will relate to fields within the department's expertise and capasity.

 Recommended previous knowledge

-Students should have completed 90 ECTS credits courses within the bachelor programme in renewable energy or equivalent.
+Students should have completed 90 ECTS credits of the courses within the bachelor programme in renewable energy or equivalent.

-Independent work with supervision from one or more teachers.
-It is preferable that 2 - 3 students write their thesis together.
+Independent student group work with supervision from one or more teachers.
+2-3 students write their thesis together, seminar.